Chaste Tree (Chasteberry)

 chasteberry, cloister pepper, hemp tree, monk's pepper, vitex

-Vitex agnus-castus, or chaste tree, is a shrub that bears violet flowers and berries.
+Chaste tree is a shrub that bears violet flowers and berries.
+It's also called vitex

+agnus-castus.
 The medicinal parts are the dried fruit and leaves.
-The plant comes from the Mediterranean
+The plant comes

-and western Asia.
-It can also now be found in southeastern parts of North America.
+from the Mediterranean and western Asia.
+It can now be found in southeastern parts

 Chaste tree contains iridoids, flavonoids, progestins, and essential oils.
 This combination

 may help control menstrual cycles and ease menstrual pain.
-It may also treat some
+It may treat some endocrine

 Medically valid uses

-There are no valid medical uses for chaste tree.
+There are no proven medical uses for chaste tree.

 A few studies suggest that chaste tree helps premenstrual syndrome.
 But the studies